awsdocs/amazon-eventbridge-user-guide/doc_source/eb-tutorial-zendesk.md

 # Tutorial: Create a connection to Zendesk as an API destination<a name="eb-tutorial-zendesk"></a>

-You can use EventBridge to route [events](eb-events.md) to third\-party services like [Zendesk](https://www.zendesk.com/)\.
+You can use EventBridge to route [events](eb-events.md) to third\-party services like [https://www.zendesk.com/](https://www.zendesk.com/)\.

-In this tutorial, you'll use the EventBridge console to create a connection to Zendesk, an [API destination](eb-api-destinations.md) endpoint that points to Zendesk, and a [rule](eb-rules.md) to route events to Zendesk\.
+In this tutorial, you'll use the EventBridge console to create a connection to Zendesk, an [API destination](eb-api-destinations.md) that points to Zendesk, and a [rule](eb-rules.md) to route events to Zendesk\.

 **Topics**
 + [Prerequisites](#eb-zd-prereqs)